bjaynes01/Bjaynes01.github.io/projects/project-1.md

   - Java
   - Github
   - Teamwork
-summary: My team tried to develope an application for the Aurora Food Pantry to track volunteer hours of common volunteers at the pantry.
+summary: My team tried to develop an application for the Aurora Food Pantry to track volunteer hours of common volunteers at the pantry.
 ---

 <div class="ui small rounded images">